11 – Fondazione Querini Stampalia

 The magnificent residence of the Querini Stampalia family is recreated on the “piano nobile”, the traditional reception rooms and living quarters of a Venetian palace.
 Lined with frescoes and stucco decorations, the interior contains rare collections of precious furniture, paintings, porcelain, globes, fabrics and sculptures; throughout the home.

-Open to visitors since 1869, the historic museum also has interesting contemporary architectural features; designed by Carlo Scarpa.
+Open to visitors since 1869, it also has interesting contemporary architectural features; designed by Carlo Scarpa.

 Whilst the historic atmosphere is meticulously maintained, it welcomes contemporary life; in the form of seminars, concerts, superb library facilities and exhibitions of both classic and contemporary art.